 Noise means any sound which annoys or disturbs humans or which causes or tends to cause an adverse psychological or physiological effect on humans.

-Noise disturbance means any unreasonably loud or disturbing noise which is offensive to an adult person within the town, which noise renders the enjoyment of life or property uncomfortable or interferes with public peace and comfort.
+Noise disturbance means any unreasonably loud, disturbing and unnecessary noise which is offensive to an adult person within the city, which noise renders the enjoyment of life or property uncomfortable or interfere with public peace and comfort.